 District employees are expected to exercise good judgment and discretion when using social networking and blogging venues such as Facebook, Twitter, etc. Content that is published on such blogs is public (for students, parents, community, and administration to view) and the employee is ultimately responsible for their posts.

-The board expects employees to conduct themselves in a professional manner appropriate to the educational environment and, as such, employees will be well groomed and dress in attire appropriate for their position.
+Appearance: The board expects employees to conduct themselves in a professional manner appropriate to the educational environment and, as such, employees will be well groomed and dress in attire appropriate for their position.
 Clothing should be neat, clean, and free from inappropriate graphics.
 Discretion and common sense call for an avoidance of extremes which would interfere with or have a detrimental effect on the educational process.
 In addition, employees are expected to follow appropriate cleanliness practices as needed for the specific job assignment.

-It will be the general procedure of the Linn-Mar Community School District to administer progressive discipline to employees who violate federal or state laws and/or regulations, board policies, administrative regulations and/or rules, or exhibit unsatisfactory behavior or misconduct.
+Employee Expectations/Conduct: It will be the general procedure of the Linn-Mar Community School District to administer progressive discipline to employees who violate federal or state laws and/or regulations, board policies, administrative regulations and/or rules, or exhibit unsatisfactory behavior or misconduct.
 Employees should refer to specific job descriptions for a full list of required standards, knowledge, skills, abilities, and expectations.

 - Endangerment of children, staff, or community members

-- Consistent poor judgment
+- Extreme or consistent poor judgment

 - Harassment or bullying of students, employees, or community members